commercetools/sphere-node-product-csv-sync/README.md

 row 4: product with master variant row 5: 2nd variant of product in row 4
 ```

+> Please note that the `variantId` column must be sorted in ascending order.

 Non required product attributes
 - slug